Ayutthaya Kingdom: Early maritime dominance

-The culture of early Ayutthaya, described by Ma Huan, a scribe on Zheng He's voyages, in the early 15th century, described Ayutthaya as a rowdy port town, whose men practice fighting on water, and where the affairs of everyday life was arranged by the women.
-The cities on the peninsula regularly complained to the Chinese court about constant Siamese attacks down the peninsula around this time period.
+The culture of early Ayutthaya was described by Ma Huan, a scribe on Zheng He's voyages, in the early 15th century as that of a rowdy port town, whose men practised fighting on water and whose everyday affairs were arranged by women.
+Around this time, cities on the peninsula regularly complained to the Chinese court about constant Siamese attacks.